What is implantation?

-Implantation is when the fertilized egg arrives inside the uterus after having travelled through the Fallopian tube and then attecahes or implants to the lining of the uterus.
-One of the most interesting questions is when exactly does implantation happen exactly?
+Implantation is when the fertilized egg arrives inside the uterus after having traveled through the fallopian tube and then attaches or implants to the lining of the uterus.
+One of the most interesting questions in early pregnancy is when exactly does implantation happen?
 Implantation happens on average 9.1 days after ovulation and fertilization with a range of 6-12 days (based on a study published in 1999 by Wilcox).

 What happens before implantation?